What are we about?

 If a student has drugs or alcohol in their possession, we immediately report the incident to their parents and suspend them from meeting attendance for a period of time.
 In some cases, it may be necessary to call the police as well.

-Many times students will want to leave the supervisory presence of adult leaders for various reasons.
+Many times students will want to leave the supervisory presence of youth workers for various reasons.
 We can't allow this because parents are trusting us to be responsible custodians of their children, and we can't be responsible when they have left the premises.
 Therefore, students are not permitted to leave the premises during our meetings.
 If they do leave the premises, we have some progressive disciplinary steps.
 First, they are given a two week dismissal from the meetings.
 If they offend again, they will not be permitted to attend for an indefinite period of time.

 Arguing and contention is typical during this age and a certain amount should be tolerated.
 What should not be tolerated is when the fighting and contention begins to affect the overall unity and mission of the group.
 Even small pockets of division can have a major effect on the group, destroying the collective witness of the Body of Christ.
 When divisiveness occurs, it must be dealt with firmly, cautiously and with much prayer.
 Much of our divisions have been remedied by sitting both parties down and mediating the conflict.
 Resolution usually comes when both parties wind up genuinely owning some portion of problem and apologizing.